-These building blocks are essentially specifications, standards and software that cover things like electronic identification and authentication, communication, payment etc. Here, we are looking specifically at one particular building block - eInvoices.
+These building blocks consist of specifications, standards, and software that address electronic identification and authentication, communication, payment, and other related topics.
+Here, we are looking specifically at one particular building block - eInvoices.

 What's wrong with the current system?

 Although consumers are used to a standardized invoicing and payment system when they shop online, the experience is a bit different for B2B (Business-to-Business) and offline transactions.
 Each month, the accounting departments of companies large and small process thousands of invoices that need to be paid out to vendors and suppliers.
-The issue with these invoices is that they are not standardized and therefore it is not always possible to upload them into a AP (Accounts Payable) management software.
-Sometimes, machine reading software is used to scan and capture some information but it still requires a lot of manual intervention.
+The issue with these invoices is that they are not standardized; therefore, it is not always possible to upload them into an AP (Accounts Payable) management software.
+Sometimes, machine reading software is used to scan and capture some information, but it still requires a lot of manual intervention.

-Furthermore, this process is time consuming and costly.
-In addition to the manual labour required, the system is prone to errors.
-A wrong payment, even if it is reversed eventually, can mess up the working capital of the company and cause delays in further shipments and other problems.
+Furthermore, this process is time-consuming and expensive.
+In addition to the manual labor required, the system is prone to errors.
+Even if it is reversed eventually, a wrong payment can mess up the company's working capital and cause delays in further shipments and other problems.
 This is especially true for a diverse marketplace like the EU where various companies use a multitude of different legacy systems in different languages.